brian7704/OpenTAKServer-docs/docs/plugins.rst

 Plugins can optionally include a web UI that will be displayed in an iframe in OpenTAKServer's UI.
 Plugin UIs are written in the `Mantine <https://mantine.dev/>`_ react framework.
-To start a new plugin UI, create a new repo from the `OTS-UI-Plugin-Template <https://github.com/brian7704/OTS-SkyFi-Plugin-UI>`_.
+To start a new plugin UI, create a new repo from the `OTS-UI-Plugin-Template <https://github.com/brian7704/OTS-UI-Plugin-Template>`_.
 The UI repo should be separate from the plugin's repo.
+See the `SkyFi Plugin's UI <https://github.com/brian7704/OTS-SkyFi-Plugin-UI>`_ for an example.

+When building your plugin's UI, it's assumed that your code is in ``~/Webstorm Projects/Your-OTS-Plugin-UI`` and your plugin is at
+``~/PyCharm Projects/Your-OTS-Plugin``.
+The ``npm build`` command will automatically put the built UI files in ``~/PyCharm Projects/Your-OTS-Plugin/ui``.
+If your code is in another directory, edit the ``outDir`` option in your UI's `vite.config.mjs <https://github.com/brian7704/OTS-UI-Plugin-Template/blob/bf00f38321d24572a85210d40809ec8cc2454893/vite.config.mjs#L13>`_ file

 ----
 Licensing